-April 2, Day 2: Arrival in New Delhi.
-Upon arrival, after clearing immigration and customs, you will be met by our ground agent and escorted to the Radisson Blu Plaza Delhi near the airport.
+March 30, Day 2: Arrival in New Delhi.
+Upon arrival, after clearing immigration and customs, you will be met by our ground agent and escorted to the Pullman Hotel near the airport.
 Note that New Delhi's local time is one-half hour offset from the regular hourly time zones.
-Expect to see numerous Black Kite, Common Myna, Rose-ringed Parakeet and Bank Myna around the hotel.
+Expect to see numerous Black Kite, Common Myna, Rose-ringed Parakeet and occasionally Bank Myna around the hotel.

-NIGHT: Radisson Blu Plaza Delhi, New Delhi
+NIGHT: Roseate House, Aero City, New Delhi

-April 3, Day 3: Fly Delhi, India to Paro, Bhutan.
+March 31, Day 3: Fly Delhi, India to Paro, Bhutan.
 Today we will take a Druk Air flight to Paro, Bhutan (currently scheduled as an early morning flight, but this could change).
-With a bit of luck and clear conditions, we should enjoy good views of the Himalayas, an incredibly rugged landscape encompassing many of the highest mountains in the world, including Everest, Kanchenjunga, Makalu and Jomolhari (sacred to the Bhutanese).
+With a bit of luck and clear conditions, we should enjoy good views of the Himalayas, an incredibly rugged landscape encompassing many of the highest mountains in the world, including Everest, Kanchenjunga, Makalu and Jomolhari (sacred to the

+Bhutanese).
 After clearing immigration and customs, we will be met by our Bhutanese hosts and from the airport work our way to the hotel, just a short drive away.

-We will spend the afternoon exploring the lovely but relatively dry Paro Valley where we can see such typical Himalayan riverine species as Brown Dipper, White Wagtail, White-capped Redstart, Blue Whistling-Thrush and the ubiquitous Plumbeous Redstart, in addition to widespread species such as Oriental Turtle-Dove and Russet Sparrow.
+We will spend part of our first day in Bhutan exploring the lovely but relatively dry Paro Valley where we can see such typical Himalayan riverine species as Brown Dipper, White Wagtail, White-capped Redstart, Blue Whistling-Thrush and the ubiquitous Plumbeous Redstart, in addition to widespread species such as Oriental Turtle-Dove and Russet Sparrow.
 With luck we may spot our first Ibisbill along the clear rushing river.
 This unique Himalayan shorebird, placed in a family of its own, is often so subtle and well-camouflaged as to be taken for a glacial stone.
 There is also a chance of Black-tailed Crake or the occasional Little Bunting.